A quick and easy tutorial on how to create a bootable USB using the Etcher tool in Ubuntu and other Linux.

 - Clone a drive

-- Choose local downloaded .iso file Or directly from URL
+- Choose the downloaded .iso file Or directly from the URL

 - Clean and eye-friendly UI